Key Takeaways

 HPI Visa Pathway

-This visa does not directly lead to settlement in the UK, but holders may switch to other visa routes, such as the Skilled Worker visa before their HPI visa expires.
+This visa does not directly lead to settlement in the UK, but holders may switch to other visa routes, such as the Skilled Worker visa or Global Talent Visa before your HPI visa expires.
 Applicants who have previously held an HPI or Graduate visa or have stayed in the UK under the Doctorate Extension Scheme are not eligible for the HPI Visa.

 High Potential Individual Visa Dependents